 - Bend your knees and reach down to grab the bar, with a shoulder-width grip.
 At this point, your shins should touch the barbell.

-- Maintain a neutral spine as you prepare to lift the barbell.
+- Push your chest out and pull your shoulders back as you prepare to lift the barbell.

 - Slowly pick up the barbell to your hip level and revert to a standing position.
 Place most of your weight onto the heels and engage your core.